saadwazir/segnet_MonuSeg/README.md

 Extract MonuSeg Dataset in current directory

-open segnet_new and run all cells to train and test
+open segnet_new.ipynb and run all cells to train and test

 ## Results: